kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 ### Footer colophon text

-The footer contains by default a colophon text.
+The footer contains a colophon text by default.
-It's the last line of the footer, but it can be customized to show any text you want using this option.
+It's the last line of the footer.
+You can customize it to show any text you want using this option.